IONI0/SubsPlus-Scripts/README.md

                         Search to pass to animethemes.moe Example: Spy Classroom Season 2.
 To only use themes that are already downloaded, don't add this argument.
   --year YEAR           Release year to help filter the search.
 Put the negative number to allow that year or later.
-  --snap SNAP           Milisecond window to snap to nearest keyframe for frame-perfect chapters.
+  --snap [SNAP]         Milisecond window to snap to nearest keyframe for frame-perfect chapters.
 Efficiently
                         generates necessary keyframes from video.
+Defaults to 1000ms if no value added.
+Values higher than about 1000 currently crash.
   --work-path WORK_PATH, -w WORK_PATH
                         Place to create a .themes folder for storing persistant information per series.
 Defaults to where the episode is.